wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 This section will explain how to properly interact with the Wormhome Core Message Layer in an EVM ecosystem.

+Messages in Wormhole take the form of a Verified Action Approval (VAA) and both terms can be used interchangably.
+The rest of this section will only use the term VAA.

 ## Configuring the Interface

-[Here](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/ethereum/contracts/interfaces/IWormhole.sol) is the interface for applications to interact with Wormhole's Core Contract to publish messages or verify and parse a received message.
+[Here](https://github.com/wormhole-foundation/wormhole/blob/dev.v2/ethereum/contracts/interfaces/IWormhole.sol) is the interface for applications to interact with Wormhole's Core Contract to publish VAAs or verify and parse a received VAAs.

 Instantiating the interface will depend on the contract address of your development ecosystem and blockchain.